p4cs-974/blog/content/projects/introducing-verse.en.md

 The app is still in its early stages, and there's a lot of work to be done.
 But I'm excited about the journey ahead, and I hope you'll join me on it.
 Please check out the [github repository](https://github.com/p4cs-974/verse-editor), and feel free to contribute to the project!

-In the near future, I plan to implement support for more advanced markdown features (e.g. mermaid), and proper image uploads through UploadThing.
+For the near future I want to implement some agentic features into the AI assistant, and some refinement for the exporting capabilities, and more styling utilities.

-After that, I want to implement some AI features to assist in writing and styling the documents (like [what I used to do in VS Code](#tool-3) with Copilot).
+Check [Verse](https://verse.p4cs.com.br) out, and let me know what you think.
+The first $2 are on me!